HayleeSophia77/CSC-221/M4GroupPro1_Autograder/README.md

 How to divide tasks and how each task will be graded is referenced in document linked in M4_GroupProject.docx

-Further instructions are referenced in your group.
+Further instructions are referenced in your group on canvas.

 Files that should be submitted for this group project(zipped folder containing the following):